 “Wait, he’s from D.C.?
 As in Washington D.C.?”
 I whispered to my husband.
 We were having breakfast in the small café in the Anselmo Buenos Aires hotel, overhearing a conversation between an American woman, her daughter and the hotel chef at the other end of the room (of course we were staying there for free using Hilton points).
 I leaned in closer, hoping to catch more details.
-What was an American doing cooking at this small boutique hotel nestled in the heart of Argentina’s capital city?
+How did an American chef end up in this small boutique hotel nestled in the heart of Argentina’s capital city?

 I had been watching him ever since he walked in – intending to compliment him on the incredible meal we had eaten in the hotel’s wine bar the night before.
 We had heard there was a new chef so we decided to skip hunting for a restaurant in the rain and eat in.
 We were absolutely smitten with the creative menu and culinary artistry.
 The food presentation and flavors were incredible.
 Our appetizer, warm Brie cheese encrusted in polenta and served with honey and lavender drizzled on top, was a delectable foreshadowing of what was to follow.
 My filet mignon was to die for, cooked to absolute perfection and served with roasted brussel sprouts and a delicious pumpkin puree.
 My husband tried a goat cheese and arugula pizza with squash sauce and tomato comfit, and was completely blown away.
 In fact we loved our meal so much that we ate at the wine bar three times during a weeklong trip, something we never do when traveling.
 Everything we ate there was high-level cuisine with complex, perfectly combined flavors.
 Other dishes we sampled included a succulent warm braised endive salad with blue cheese and candied hazelnuts, and an unusual and divine banana tahini soup.
 Meals at this small, literally unknown hotel wine bar rivaled top dining experiences in Paris, New York and London – and that’s not an exaggeration.